hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-hotfixes.md

 ## BUILD & RUN

-Except for projects in maintenance that contain RUN only, a project is separated into 2 sections: the BUILD and the RUN
+Except for projects in maintenance that contain RUN only, a project is separated into 2 sections:

+- the RUN stream: Fast cycle, to often deploy minor changes and fixes

+- the BUILD stream: Project cycle, to build more advanced features and enhancements, that require User Acceptance Testing

 ![](assets/images/ci-cd-schema-build-run.jpg)